SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 \boldsymbol{w} \cdot \varphi(\boldsymbol{x}) + b = \Bigg(\sum_{i = 1}^N \lambda_i y_i (\varphi(\boldsymbol{x_i}) \cdot \varphi(\boldsymbol{x})) \Bigg) + b = 0
 $$

-The kernel trick can be applied to the inner products in the equations above.
+The kernel trick can be applied to the inner products in the training & decision boundary equations above.

 A test instance $\boldsymbol{x^*}$ can be classified using: